How to read Chinese words in today’s English news stories and school books

 • Ci sounds like “ts,” and zi sounds like “dz.”

 • si sounds like a sizzle: sz.
-That is the sound of number 4.
+That’s the sound of number 4.
+Please match:

 You have finished learning all the Chinese sounds!